Frogs have a somewhat complicated childhood.

 Predatory tadpoles will happily eat anything small enough to be swallowed, including other tadpoles.

-You can learn more about tadpole and frog diets here.
+You can learn more about tadpole and frog diets in our what do frogs eat article.

 A tadpole’s job is essentially to eat as much as it can to provide energy for growth.